Settlement Signals™

 Related capabilities

-The verdict that fires a Settlement Signal — how the accept or reject is rendered and signed.
+The gated lifecycle that produces the verdict a Settlement Signal acts on - how accept or reject is rendered and signed.

-In cross-org workflows the Settlement Signal projects from the verdict-rendering Server to the side that owns the payment system.
+Peer-to-peer signed-message transport that projects a signal from the verdict-rendering Server to the side that owns the payment system.

-The SCITT and outcome routes that emit a Settlement Signal and the predicate that carries it on-chain.
+The outcome routes that emit a Settlement Signal and the predicate that carries it on-chain.

 Why a transparency-service receipt plus a Settlement Signal is the missing primitive for agent-to-agent commerce.